baloola/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 age = int(input('How old are you? '))
 if age >= 150:
-    print('And from which planet are you?') elif age >= 18:
+    print('And from which planet are you?') elif age >= 10:
     # This branch will not be executed for "200", for example.
-    print('We can offer: wine, cider, or vodka.') elif age >= 1:
+    print('We can offer: Cofee, Tea, or sharboot.') elif age >= 1:
-    print('We can offer: milk, tea, or water') elif age >= 0:
+    print('We can offer: Milk, Ovaltine, or water') elif age >= 0:
     print('Unfortunately, we are out of baby formula.') else :